 Limit 2,500 Characters

-VT-501 CoC includes in its voting membership Steps to End Domestic Violence, taking the lead in the CoC’s collaborative work to assist in the transition to a safe, independent life for those who have been affected physically, sexually, emotionally or economically by domestic abuse and to promote a culture that fosters justice, equity and safety.
+VT-501 CoC includes in its voting membership Steps to End Domestic Violence (Steps), taking the lead in the CoC’s collaborative work to assist in the transition to a safe, independent life for those who have been affected physically, sexually, emotionally or economically by domestic abuse and to promote a culture that fosters justice, equity and safety.
 This provides for CoC collaboration with HUD CoC and HUD ESG programs and victim service providers to address needs of domestic violence, Dating violence, sexual assault, trafficking, and stalking survivors.
 These are collaborations within both CoC and ESG Programs.
-STEPS provide leadership and participation on the Steering Committee, Strategic Planning Committee, and Coordinated Entry Committee, enabling the CoC to utilize STEPS knowledge and experience to inform all CoC-wide policy development and planning.
-As an example, STEPS was a lead collaborator in development of the Coordinated Entry system to ensure safe and trauma informed practice.
+Steps provide leadership and participation on the Steering Committee, Strategic Planning Committee, and Coordinated Entry Committee, enabling the CoC to utilize Steps knowledge and experience to inform all CoC-wide policy development and planning.
+As an example, Steps was a lead collaborator in development of the Coordinated Entry system to ensure safe and trauma informed practice.
 Additionally, the CoC collaborates with other victim service provider organizations, and State DV and SV coalitions through these networks.
 The CoC consults with stakeholders to update policy and reviews discussion at sub-committee, steering committee and community meetings to receive input and inform policy update.

 2. VT-501 CoC offers via its member organizations CoC wide training opportunities focused on trauma informed practice and care that meets the needs of survivors.
 Within the VT-501 CoC, training is required for any provider conducting CE assessments to ensure a trauma-informed response, centering client safety.
 In addition, Steps to End Domestic Violence offers training on trauma – its neurobiology, its impact on those we serve (with an emphasis on domestic violence survivors), vicarious trauma among staff, and how to be a trauma informed organization.
 Additional trainings are offered in partnership with the State Office of Economic Opportunity on VAWA requirements, and an online training on Domestic Violence.
 The Vermont Pride Center has presented to the Coordinated Entry committee on the unique needs of LGBTQ+ survivors